 I am a co-organizer of this group, which was formed as one of hundreds of community groups after the documentary Plant Pure Nation.
-Meetings are held monthly to learn together about all the benefits of a whole food plant-based lifestyle and have a sense of community.
+Meetings are currently suspended due to COVID-19, but usually are held monthly to learn together about all the benefits of a whole food plant-based lifestyle and have a sense of community.
 We have different presentations and speakers, and all learn from each other.
 We also share experiences, and of course, food!
 The potlucks are to die for!
-Sign up for the Meetup so you find out about all meetings and register for them so we know how many are coming. https://www.meetup.com/Plant-Powered-Omaha/
+Sign up for the Meetup so you find out about future meetings.

 Various times and places around the Omaha area